-Trojan Dining is an all you care to eat dining facility offering 19 meals per week: Breakfast, Lunch, and Dinner Monday through Friday and Brunch and Dinner on Saturday and Sunday features a wide variety of fresh food designed to satisfy everyone's appetite with food choices to rival your favorite restaurants.
-These include: fresh fruit and salads; delicious, hot, home-style entrées; freshly baked pizza and pasta; deli choices served on freshly baked breads; new creations by our chef just for you; Ice cream and freshly baked desserts; homemade soups.
-Also located in the facility, Boar's Head offers only the finest meats and cheeses for your subs and wraps Moe's Southwest Grill is full of fun, serving a wide variety of fresh, made to order southwestern fare.
-Each month, the dining hall also plays host to several energizing events such as student involvement & awareness activities, culinary showcases and monthly cultural celebrations.
+Trojan Dining is a state-of-the-art, all-you-care-to-eat dining facility offering 19 meals per week: Breakfast, Lunch and Dinner- Monday through Friday and Brunch and Dinner on Saturday and Sunday.
+We feature a wide variety of food selections designed to satisfy all appetites.
+These include: fresh fruit and salads; homemade soups; home-style entrees; freshly baked pizza and pasta; deli sandwiches, wraps and subs; Chef Special; Ice Cream and freshly baked dessers; international and Moe's Southwestern Grill.
+Boar's Head is famous for its Gluten Free meats and cheeses and Moe's serves a wide variety of fresh, made to order southwestern fare.
+Trojan Dining plays host to events each semester to involve, entertain and educate our student body such as- Culinary Showcases, FACT Meetings, Special Holidays, Student Philanthropic Events and International Events.

-Trojan Express Food Court
+Trojan Center Food Court

-The Trojan Express food court is located on the first floor of the Trojan Center and features a great variety to choose from.
-Chick-fil-A is a proven hit on the campus.
+Trojan Center food court is located on the first floor of the Trojan Center and features many popular options.
 Whether for breakfast, lunch or dinner, patrons can always depend on Chick-fil-A to deliver high quality taste in a sandwich, wrap or salad.
-Sub Connection offers sub sandwiches, enticing subs made with high quality meats, garden-fresh produce and fresh breads.
+Sub Connection offers enticing subs made with high quality meats, garden-fresh produce and fresh breads.
 The portions are generous and made to-order.
-Marketplace features traditional comfort foods such as fried chicken, mashed potatoes, mac and cheese and healthy items that include lemon pepper catfish and steamed vegetables.
-It's your home away from home.
-Mein Bowl authentic Asian cuisine showcases delicate aromatic sauces and spices with intricate and imaginative combinations of vegetables, chicken, pork or beef.
+Marketplace features delicious home-style cooking like fried chicken, mashed potatoes etc. Mein Bowl offers Asian cuisine sauced and spiced with imaginative combinations of vegetables, chicken, pork or beef.
 A meal at Mein Bowl isn't just a meal; it's a visit to another culture.
-A & W 'All American Food" featuring all American food to include hamburgers, cheese coney dogs, chili cheese fries, the ever famous root beer float and much more.
-Einstein Brothers Bagels offering a full line of bagel combinations, freshly-brewed coffees, breakfast and lunch-style sandwich options, salads, fresh juices, frozen beverages as well as soup and salad options.
-Simply to Go Ready when you are!
-This convenient meal solution is targeted at customers that need a food fix in a hurry.
-This grabn-go menu consists of sandwiches, salads, desserts and healthy snack options.
+A & W 'All American Food" features favorites like hamburgers, cheese coney dogs, chili cheese fries, the ever famous root beer float and much more.
+Einstein Brothers Bagels offers a full line of bagel varieties, freshly-brewed coffees, breakfast and lunch-style sandwich options, salads, fresh juices, frozen beverages as well as soup and salad options.
+If students are in a hurry, they are able to grab a Simply-To-Go item featured in coolers near the cash registers.
+These items consist of sandwiches, salads, dessert and healthy snack options like fresh fruit cups and vegetable cups.